Esri/arcgis-maps-sdk-toolkit-qt/uitools/toolkitcpp/README.md

 - **[TimeSlider](docs/TimeSlider.md)** - A control for changing the current time extent on a view using a slider that moves between the defined minimum and maximum time values.
 - **[UtilityNetworkTrace](docs/UtilityNetworkTrace.md)**- A control that streamlines utility network trace workflows by allowing the user to select a starting point and trace configuration.

-## Options to use the components in your project

-There are two options to make use of the Qt Quick UI components depending on your Qt Creator app development build configuration (qmake or CMake):
+## Example steps showing how to use a Qt Quick UI component in your project

-### OPTION 1: Qt Creator projects built using qmake (making use of the toolkitcpp.pri file)

  A good way to start using the toolkit is to use one of the ArcGIS Maps SDK for Qt templates to build an app.
-The following steps show an example of adding the NorthArrow control.
+There are two options to make use of the Qt Quick UI components depending on your Qt Creator app development build configuration (**qmake** or **CMake**).
+The following steps show an example of adding the NorthArrow control to an app:

 - In Qt Creator choose **File** > **New project** from the menus.